Usage

 • cpu Execution of OpenCL kernels on the host CPU using

-(by default) all available CPU threads.
+(by default) all available CPU threads via pthread library.

 • cuda An experimental driver that uses libcuda to execute on NVIDIA GPUs.